hoovercj/vscode-ghc-mod/client/README.md

 # vscode-ghc-mod
 This exension exposes ghc-mod functionality to VS Code.
 It requires having ghc-mod installed.
 I installed v5.5.0 compiled by GHC 7.10.3 on Windows via `cabal` using [these instructions][ghc-mod-instructions] and it is working.
 Hasn't been tested on Linux or OSX.

-Symbol support requires having fast-tags installed.
+Symbol support requires having fast-tags or hasktags installed.
 For this reason, symbols are disabled by default.
 Change the configuration to enable it.

 Features:
 - `check`: Works best when configured to run "onSave" with autosave turned on. "onChange" is experimental and may cause problems with type, info, and "Peek/Go to definition" until a newer version of ghc-mod has improved support for map-file.